Martha Brown (1890 –1966)

 Martha Ann Brown was born on her family’s farm in Livonia, NY in 1890.
 She attended Livonia district school and Livonia High School, then graduated from the Geneseo Normal School, now SUNY Geneseo, in 1910.
 She spent the next ten years in Delhi, Walworth, Nyack and Livonia teaching both primary and high school grades.

-In 1920 she started teaching in the Fairport Schools.
-For the next 37 years she taught “the straight grades, English and Math, whatever they handed me” at the Northside School on East Avenue, the West Church Street School, the West Church Street Annex and the West Avenue School.
+In 1920, she started teaching in the Fairport Schools.
+For the next 37 years she taught “the straight grades, English and Math, whatever they handed me.”
+Martha also taught at variouse village schools including the Northside School on East Avenue, the West Church Street School, the West Church Street Annex and the West Avenue School.
 She liked teaching in Fairport because “we have just wonderful young people.”

 The first Martha Brown Junior High School, was located on West Avenue in the village of Fairport in the building known as West Avenue High School.
 It was named after Brown in 1957.
 The West Avenue School has converted into condominiums known as Packett's Glen.